ds2-lab/LambdaFS/README.md

 λFS is implemented as a fork of HopsFS 3.2.0.3.
 Currently we support the [OpenWhisk](https://openwhisk.apache.org/) serverless platform.
 Serverless functions enable better scalability and cost-effectiveness as well as ease-of-use.

-**Hops** (<b>H</b>adoop <b>O</b>pen <b>P</b>latform-as-a-<b>S</b>ervice) is a next generation distribution of [Apache Hadoop](http://hadoop.apache.org/core/) with scalable, highly available, customizable metadata.
-Hops consists internally of two main sub projects, HopsFs and HopsYarn. <b>HopsFS</b> is a new implementation of the Hadoop Filesystem (HDFS), that supports multiple stateless NameNodes, where the metadata is stored in [MySQL Cluster](https://www.mysql.com/products/cluster/), an in-memory distributed database.
-HopsFS enables more scalable clusters than Apache HDFS (up to ten times larger clusters), and enables NameNode metadata to be both customized and analyzed, because it can now be easily accessed via a SQL API. <b>HopsYARN</b> introduces a distributed stateless Resource Manager, whose state is migrated to MySQL Cluster.
-This enables our YARN architecture to have no down-time, with failover of a ResourceManager happening in a few seconds.
-Together, HopsFS and HopsYARN enable Hadoop clusters to scale to larger volumes and higher throughput.
+For λFS-specific documentation, please refer to the `setup.md` file located in the `aws-setup` directory [here](https://github.com/ds2-lab/LambdaFS/tree/serverless-namenode-aws/aws-setup).

 # How to Build

 ### Software Required
-For compiling the Hops Hadoop Distribution you will need the following software.
-- Java 1.7 or higher
+The exact software used to build λFS is as follows:
+- OpenJDK "1.8.0_382"
+  - OpenJDK Runtime Environment (build 1.8.0_382-8u382-ga-1~22.04.1-b05)
+  - OpenJDK 64-Bit Server VM (build 25.382-b05, mixed mode)
-- Maven
+- Apache Maven 3.6.3
-- cmake for compiling the native code
 - [Google Protocol Buffer](https://github.com/google/protobuf) Version [2.5](https://github.com/google/protobuf/releases/download/v2.5.0/protobuf-2.5.0.tar.gz)
 - [MySQL Cluster NDB](https://dev.mysql.com/downloads/cluster/) native client library
 - Kubernetes
+- kubectl
+  - Client Version: v1.26.1
+  - Kustomize Version: v4.5.7
+  - Server Version: v1.24.16-eks-2d98532
-- Helm
+- Helm v3.11.0
+  - Git commit: `472c5736ab01133de504a826bd9ee12cbe4e7904`
-- Redis
+  - Go version: 1.18.10
 - Docker
+  - Docker Engine Client - Community
+    - Version:           20.10.23
+    - API version:       1.41
+    - Go version:        1.18.10
+    - Git commit:        7155243
+  - Docker Engine Server - Community
+    - Version:          20.10.23
+    - API version:      1.41 (minimum version 1.12)
+    - Go version:       1.18.10
+  - containerd:
+    - Version:          1.6.15
+  - runc:
+    - Version:          1.1.4
+  - docker-init:
+    - Version:          0.19.0

+The operating system used during development and testing was Ubuntu 22.04.1 LTS.

-We combine Apache and GPL licensed code, from Hops and MySQL Cluster, respectively, by providing a DAL API (similar to JDBC).
-We dynamically link our DAL implementation for MySQL Cluster with the Hops code.
-Both binaries are distributed separately.
+We use Apache and GPL licensed code from HopsFS and MySQL Cluster.
+We make use of the same DAL API (similar to JDBC) provided by HopsFS (although it has been extended to support the necessary function required by λFS).
+We dynamically link the DAL implementation for MySQL Cluster NDB with the λFS code.

-Perform the following steps in the following order to compile the Hops Hadoop Distribution.
+Perform the following steps in the following order to compile λFS or the associated HopsFS fork (found in the branch `3.2.0.2-caching`):

 ### Preparing Your VM Image

-The following steps can be performed to create a virtual machine capable of building and driving Serverless HopsFS.
-These steps have been tested using a fresh virtual machine on both Google Cloud Platform (GCP) and IBM Cloud Platform (IBM Cloud).
+The following steps can be performed to create a virtual machine capable of building and driving λFS.
+These steps have been tested using a fresh virtual machine on both Google Cloud Platform (GCP), IBM Cloud Platform (IBM Cloud), and most recently Amazon Web Services (AWS).
 On GCP, the virtual machine was running Ubuntu 18.04.5 LTS (Bionic Beaver).
 On IBM Cloud, the virtual machine was running Ubuntu 18.04.6 LTS (Bionic Beaver).
+On AWS, the virtual machine was running Ubuntu 22.04.1 LTS.
+As such, **Ubuntu 22.04.1 LTS** is the recommended operating system for running λFS.
+There may be issues if using any other OS, including the versions of Ubuntu used on GCP and IBM Cloud.

 #### Install JDK 1.8

 Execute the following commands to install JDK 8.
-These are the commands we executed when developing Serverless HopsFS.
+These are the commands we executed when developing λFS.

 ```
 sudo apt-get purge openjdk*